 Everyone participating in the meeting should have access to the presentation so that all participants know the pace at which you are moving.
 Whether it’s on a screen in the meeting room, shared on a Hangout or video conference, or on each attendee’s laptop.

 Technology is also helpful, if not integral, when meeting with remote employees.
-Make remote employees feel welcome by including every individual on the video conference.
+Make remote employees feel welcome by including every individual on the video meeting.
 Pay special attention to team collaboration tools.
 Watch for questions–remote employees may be less inclined to break into the conversation because they’re not in the same room.

 Share any and all presentation or agenda material with remote attendees beforehand so that they may follow along with you.
 And make sure you end meetings on time so that remote workers can switch from one meeting to another; this also refers to one-on-one meetings.

 Technology also offers the ability for a higher amount of interactivity and engagement from participants.
 Use your messaging software, your project management software, and any number of free online time tracking apps to build good meeting habits and stay on track during meetings.